In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

-Is it true?
+Is It True?
 Probably.
 Kangaskhan are known to carry their babies, as you can see above.
-You can also see depiction of how Cubone might look if its mask were removed, and it heavily resembles the infant Kangaskhan.
+You can also see the depiction of how Cubone might look if its mask were removed, and it heavily resembles the infant Kangaskhan.
 Add in similar stomachs, eyes, and tails on Kangaskhan and Cubone's evolution, Marowak, and you've got some pretty convincing evidence.

 1. Is Your Dad The Gym Advice Guy?

 The Theory: Remember this dude, the gym guy (I like to call him Jim) who somehow happens to be at every gym right before your match?
-Why is he traveling through the gyms at the same time as you . . unless it's because he's your long-last father, trying his best to indirectly aid his son?
+Why is he traveling through the gyms at the same time as you . . . unless it's because he's your long-lost father, trying his best to indirectly aid his son?

 © 2017 Jeremy Gill